-- Collaboratively (DPW and MassDOT) remove existing sign clutter along Route 20. - Amend Chapter 22 of the Town's Bylaws and Regulations to review and revise the number, size, style, and location of signage throughout the Town and include specific language that would address the sign clutter issue.
-Consider a professional evaluation of the existing signage. - Commission a "Way-finding Program" to assist visitors to navigate and experience Sturbridge without confusion by using effective signage branded to Sturbridge. - ➤ Improve consistency of traffic signage throughout Town with Manual on Uniform Traffic Control Devices (MUTCD) guidelines.

-➤ Enhance entry of visitors approaching from Connecticut at Route 15 through informational signage.
+- ► Collaboratively (DPW and MassDOT) remove existing sign clutter along Route 20. - ▶ Amend Chapter 22 of the Town's Bylaws and Regulations to further regulate the number, size, style, and location of signage throughout the Town and include specific language that would address the sign clutter issue. - ► Commission a "Way-finding Program" to assist visitors to navigate and experience Sturbridge without confusion by using effective signage branded to Sturbridge. - ▶ Improve consistency of traffic signage throughout Town with Manual on Uniform Traffic Control Devices (MUTCD) guidelines. - ▶ Enhance entry of visitors approaching from Connecticut at Route 15 through informational signage.